NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/1.0/METS/index.md

 Rights metadata contains information about intellectual property rights (IPR) associated with the digital objects.

 However, the specification also allows for the inclusion of technical metadata (`techMD` section) and source metadata (`sourceMD` section).
-These are metadata types that the National Library of Norway (NB) believes play an important role in the management of digital objects.
+The National Library of Norway (NB) considers these metadata types essential for managing digital objects.
 Technical metadata describes the characteristics of the data itself, while source material metadata provides important context for the digital object and supports its authenticity.
 See also [NBSIPSTR16](https://digitalpreservation.no/docs/dps/sip/1.0/structure-requirements/#:~:text=NBSIPSTR16) and [NBSIPSTR17](https://digitalpreservation.no/docs/dps/sip/1.0/structure-requirements/#:~:text=NBSIPSTR17).

 <br>
 <br>